Fight Like A Girl

 With Fight Like A Girl, I see something the world very much needs.
 This need is information about a subject, a disease, that is very near and dear to my heart: breast cancer.
 If I can prevent one family from suffering as we did when we watched my mom battle for her life, I will feel fulfilled.
 She fought bravely and without a complaint for the last 13 years of her life.
 She was as tough as nails, with style and grace to spare — that was Carol Delaney.

 Did you know that 10% (I will argue the numbers are even higher) of breast cancer is preventable today, right now?
 This may sound drastic to you at first but please hear my story.
 I have lived this, my sister is living it, and we both watched my mom live it.
 I have researched every option for a woman with breast cancer in the US, and I believe most developed nations are using these same developments, which in the last 15 years are quite miraculous (thank you UCSF and others).
 You may not have seen a skin saving, nipple sparing double mastectomy with your own eyes but I can tell you firsthand that it’s amazing.
 It’s even more amazing when performed without cancer that the doctors must work around.
 This surgery can prevent cancer from entering your body to begin with.
 There are many blood vessels that run through the breasts, and the breast also drains to the lymphatic system.
 The current method of waiting until a lump arrives means waiting until cancer is in your body and then removing or shrinking, then removing.
-This might work for me and for others as well.
-But it’s not 100%.
+This might work for me and for others who have cancer, the word I dislike here is might.
+It’s not 100%.
 I prefer better odds than that for my life.
 I’m guessing you might too, for yourself and for your loved ones.

 So please, order the test from Invitae.
 Share the results with your healthcare provider.
 Take control of your story.
 Don’t just let breast cancer happen to you.
 Fight Like A Girl, be smart and negotiate your way into winning the fight.